-If you prefer your Strawberry Daiquiri shaken, or you don’t have a blender, no worries; you can first muddle the strawberries with simple syrup in a cocktail shaker, and then shake everything with ice before fine-straining the contents into your glass to avoid any solid bits and seeds.
+If you prefer your Strawberry Daiquiri shaken, or you don’t have a blender, no worries.
+You can first muddle the strawberries with simple syrup in a cocktail shaker, and then shake everything with ice before fine-straining the contents into your glass to avoid any solid bits and seeds.
 The texture won’t contain that trademark icy bite with each sip, but the flavor will be nearly identical.

-The strawberry-laced version is the most famous of the flavored Daiquiris, a category that also includes drinks accented with everything from banana to mango.
+The strawberry-laced version is the most famous of the flavored Daiquiris, a category that also includes drinks accented with tastes from banana to mango.
 It’s fun to get creative when making Daiquiris, but it’s important to hit the produce aisle before starting the blender.
 Because as easy as those pre-mixed pouches may be, they can’t simulate the refreshing taste of real fruit.

 - 1 1/2 ounces rum

 - 4 to 5 large strawberries

 - Garnish: edible orchid (optional)

 Add the rum, rich simple syrup, lime juice and strawberries into a blender with 5 to 6 ice cubes and blend until smooth.